 I love this film.
 I first saw it in the summer of 1969.
 It sank its claws in me and has never let go.
 I’ve watched the film about a half-dozen times since then.

 It is small, intimate, exquisite, painful story-telling about the largest of issues.
-It would never make it in today’s United States of Donald Trump, AK-14’s (or 47’s, or whatever), Kim Davis, or ark parks.
+It would never make it in today’s United States of Donald Trump, AK-14’s (or 47’s, or whatever), anti-maskers, or ark parks.

 It whispers – it doesn’t shout.
 It agonizes – it doesn’t sneer.
-It lingers and ponders – it’s not a sound bite or tweet.
+It lingers and ponders – it’s not a sound bite or a tweet.
 It thinks for itself – it doesn’t meme (is that even a verb?).
 It’s not reality TV – it’s reality.
 No need to fake it for the judges or a hidden camera or the voters at home – just tell the story in the unforgiving glare of truth.

 I’m reminded of Carl Theodore Dreyer’s captivating film; Joan of Arc, which tells its story as a ballet of faces.
 You cannot look away.

-WINTER LIGHT takes it further.
+Winter Light takes it further.
 Bergman uses his faces in excruciatingly long shots – but his characters also speak – directly and with no hesitation.
 Neither faces nor their voices blink.
 There is no escape from their story; not for you as the viewer, and certainly not for Gunnar Bjornstrand, the faith-challenged priest of the story or Max Von Sydow the faith-bereft farmer he attempts to counsel.

 Faith is hard.
 It’s available to everyone, but not granted to everyone.
 It has value.
 It will save/redeem/inspire…but not everyone.

 Mr. Bjornstrand’s performance is wondrous to me.
 I totally believe Bjornstrand’s discomfort with his cold/flu.
 I believe his discomfort comforting his parishioners.
 I believe his weariness and desperation.
-I believe his doubt.
+I believe his slipping belief.
 I believe his desire to believe.
 I watch the film waiting for his epiphany like a boy raised in a Southern Baptist Sunday School should.
 I wait for Godot as a child of the sixties should.